Skip to main content

 Authentication and Security

 Credential management is the foundation of a secure Synap integration.
-A compromised bootstrap key or API key gives an attacker full access to your instance’s memory store.
+A compromised API key gives an attacker full access to your instance’s memory store.

 1

-Never hardcode bootstrap keys in source code, environment files committed to version control, or Docker images.
+Never hardcode API keys in source code, environment files committed to version control, or Docker images.
 Use a proper secrets manager:

 • AWS: Secrets Manager or SSM Parameter Store